 Hy-Line Cruises provides several daily departures from Hyannis to Oaks Bluff from early May through late October.

 The route takes about 1 hour.
-In 2018, an adult round trip ticket is $59, with an extra charge for bicycles.
+An adult round trip ticket is $62, with an extra charge for bicycles.

 The Island Queen Ferry provides ferry service from Falmouth to Oaks Bluff from late May to mid-October.